onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX Custom operation

-"Allow call-out to a user defined operation.
-A single attribute" "is a string which names the operation, other inputs are" "passed to the user operation."
+Allow call-out to a user defined operation.
+A single attribute is a string which names the operation, other inputs are passed to the user operation.
-"The number of inputs and outputs can vary."
+The number of inputs and outputs can vary.

+This operation is not part of the standard and was added to assit onnx-mlir.

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference